 Types of Magento versions

 As stated in the release policy, Magento uses ordinal (in sequence) numbers for versioning.
 This makes it easy for any merchant to track Magento and know if their is the latest up to date version.
 Note: to verify the current version, check the Admin Panel page.

 - A major version is changed infrequently (in this case, since Magento 2 was introduced in 2015).
 It is important to know that Magento 1 end of life is June 2020, so it is highly recommended by Magento to begin migrations to Magento 2 as soon as possible; this recommendation is made to keep the website secure and compliant, as well as to keep the total long term cost of ownership as low as possible.

 - A minor version release should be expected annually.
 The minor release provides a large update of the platform centered on maintaining compatibility for major system requirements such as PHP and platform upgrades such as Elasticsearch or Braintree.
 It introduces new features, but also may create changes that require additional development.
 Such an update requires significant efforts from your dev team to make sure the website performs correctly, and that all modules function and are compatible with the new version.

 - A patch release is usually announced quarterly to ensure website security is maintained at the highest level.
 A patch also includes quality improvements suggested by the Magento Community, and the Magento core team, where we participate.
 This version is backward compatible, meaning that code written for any 2.3.x Magento version works on the latest version.

 - A security release is introduced occasionally to address serious vulnerabilities.
 Security releases should be applied as soon as possible.
 They are available on quarterly basis as an alternative to patch updates.
 Security releases only address security-sensitive issues and do not address functional fixes.

-Generally, the key reasons to upgrade are performance improvements, security compatibility, functional fixes, and of course new features availability.
-For more details check Why should you upgrade to the latest Magento version?
+Generally, the key reasons to perform Magento 2 upgrade are performance improvements, security compatibility, functional fixes, and of course new features availability.
+For more details check Why should you perform Magento 2 upgrade to the latest version?

 What changes are available in Magento Commerce 2.3.5.